cityjson/cjdb/cj2pgsql/README.md

 3. Build the CLI:
 python setup.py develop

-4. The cj2pgsql and cjdb_api should now work as commands:
+4. The cj2pgsql should now work as a command:
 ```
 cj2pgsql --help
 ```